-Professor Benjamin Berger is a Full Professor and York Research Chair in Pluralism and Public Law at Osgoode Hall Law School.
+Professor Benjamin L. Berger is Professor and York Research Chair in Pluralism and Public Law at Osgoode Hall Law School.
 In 2020 he was elected as a Member of the College of the Royal Society of Canada.
 Professor Berger served as Associate Dean (Students) from 2015-2018.
-Professor Berger holds an appointment as Professor (status only) in the Department for the Study of Religion at the University of Toronto and is a member of the faculty of the Graduate Program in Socio-Legal Studies at York University.
+He holds an appointment as Professor (status only) in the Department for the Study of Religion at the University of Toronto and is a member of the faculty of the Graduate Program in Socio-Legal Studies at York University.
 Prior to joining Osgoode, he was an Associate Professor in the Faculty of Law, and was cross-appointed in the Department of Philosophy, at the University of Victoria, where he began teaching in 2004.
 He holds a JSD and LLM from Yale University, where he studied as a Fulbright Scholar and a SSHRC doctoral fellow.
 He earned his LLB and the Law Society Gold Medal from the University of Victoria, and was awarded the Gold Medal in Arts and the Governor General’s Academic Medal for his BA (Hons) studies at the University of Alberta.
 In 2002-2003, Professor Berger served as law clerk to the Rt.
 Honourable Beverley McLachlin, former Chief Justice of Canada.